 Paul Bo Sparks stopped by KRTV Tuesday to talk about an annual fundraiser for Ducks Unlimited.

 Students at Sunnyside Elementary will be able to work on their problem solving abilities thanks to a grant from One Class At A Time.

 Fourth grade teacher Rachel Christensen purchased a cribbage board and card deck for each student with the help of One Class At A Time.

-Student of the Week: Colt Parocai of Conrad High School
+Student of the Week: Audrey Oltrogge of Stanford High School

-This week’s One Class At A Time recipient will use her grant money to make sure students are comfortable while they explore literature.
+This week’s One Class At A Time honoree will use her grant to help students better understand reading.

-Student of the Week: Jackie Long of Highwood High School
+Student of the Week: Ernest Uy of Lustre Christian High School

-This week’s One Class At A Time recipient will use her grant to help engage her students in the classroom.
+This week’s One Class At A time recipient said her grant will help students build on their math skills.